 - Scales can be easily moved from one location to another while maintaining communications.

 - The warehouse can be reconfigured without concern for Ethernet cables.

-Other industrial environments that would be well suited for web monitoring include liquefied gas cylinders in semiconductor process plants.
+Other in trial environments that would be well suited for web monitoring include liquefied gas cylinders in semiconductor process plants.
 Arlyn gas cylinder scales may also be equipped with Ethernet ports for this purpose.
 The process gas must be carefully checked to make sure that each gas is available at the appropriate place during processing.

 Any empty gas cylinder could cause a complete loss of the semiconductor wafers being processed.
-As a batch of wafers represents hundreds, or even thousands of integrated circuits, the economic loss could be quite severe.
+As a batch of wafers represents hundreds or even thousands of integrated circuits, the economic loss could be quite severe.
 In fact, duplicate cylinders are often kept on a duplicate set of scales, with automatic switchover as the initial cylinder depletes its supply.